Insure4Sport Logo

 Despite ‘Squeaky Bum Time’ being a popular football term, our stats show that there’s rarely much of that when it comes to the title race.
 On average, a team which wins the Premier League finishes seven points clear of second place, meaning it wins the league with at least two games to spare.

-How has football changed over the years?
+How have Premier League stats changed over the years?

-Back in the 90s, if a team got more than 80 points it stood a decent chance of winning the Premier League.
+Back in the 90s, if a team got more than 80 points, it stood a decent chance of winning the Premier League.
 Although the average is 83, this figure is skewed slightly by the fact that Manchester United achieved a then-record 92 points in the 1993/94 season.

 Come the 00s, the bar was raised significantly, as more money crept into the game and the world’s best talent arrived on these shores.
 From 2000 to 2009, a team needed five more points on average across the season to win the Premier League.

 Three decades ago, the average team to win the Premier League won 24, or 60%, of its games.
-This figure is staggering when you consider that, until 1995/96, there were 42 matches per Premier League season instead of 38 as there were more teams.
+This figure is staggering when you consider that, until 1995/96, there were 42 matches per Premier League season instead of 38, as there were more teams.

 By the 00s, wins became a much more important commodity.
 During this period, a team needed three more wins across the season on average if it wanted to win the Premier League title.

-From 2010 onwards, 28 wins has become the benchmark.
+From 2010 onwards, 28 wins have become the benchmark.
 This is not necessarily make or break if you look back over the whole period – Leicester City in 2015/16 and Manchester United 2010/11 managed to win the Premier League with only 23 victories.
 However, this is unlikely to happen again any time soon.

 This is the area of football which has changed most drastically over the last 30 years.
 From 1992 to 1999, a team that won the Premier League scored 75 goals.
 That’s fewer than two goals per game.